xybhust/stock-trading-backtester/README.md

 ```python
 generate_signal()
 ```
    The files `buy and hold` and `simple moving average cross` are two examples.
 The return type of the user-defined methods should follow the patterns of the examples.
 All you need to do is to copy and modified it.

 4. Modified the absolute path in both `strategy` and `DataHandler`, and run `backtest.py` to conduct backtest.
 Just run it and the figures will pop up automatically.

 Important settings
 ------------------
-Don't forget to modify the absolute path in the DataHandler class as well as the strategy class.

 Also, the Performance class expects the `periods` as the argument, which is an int number representing the number of intervals in one year.
 I assume:
   * 52 weeks in a year
   * 250 days in a year
   * 250 * 4 hours in a year